Illinois Drivers Education Courses

 Drivers Ed Certificates

 First-time drivers who complete an Illinois drivers ed course will receive a drivers ed certificate of completion.
-Submit this drivers education certificate to a local IL DMV office to take the written exam and obtain an IL driver’s license.
+Submit this drivers education certificate to a local IL DMV office to take the written exam and obtain an Illinois license to drive.
 Residents must attend a state-approved drivers ed program to receive a valid certificate of completion.

 Finding an Illinois-Approved Drivers Education Course